hectorproko/CONTINOUS-INTEGRATION-PIPELINE-FOR-TOOLING-WEBSITE/Project9.md

 sudo apt update
 sudo apt-get install jenkins
 ```

-From your browser access http://<Jenkins-Server-Public-IP-Address-or-Public-DNS-Name>:8080
+We access jenkins through the browser using the instance IP.
-You will be prompted to provide a default admin password
+You will be prompted to provide a default **admin password**

 ![Markdown Logo](https://raw.githubusercontent.com/hectorproko/CONTINOUS-INTEGRATION-PIPELINE-FOR-TOOLING-WEBSITE/main/images/unlock.png)